 Positron emission tomography, also called a PET scan, is a nuclear medicine exam that produces a three-dimensional image of the body’s functional processes.
 It is safe and painless, and uses a small amount of a radioactive drug to show differences between healthy and diseased tissue.
 The diagnostic images produced by PET are used to evaluate a variety of diseases.

-At IHS, our PET system is integrated with a CT scanner.
+At Imaging Healthcare Specialists (IHS), our PET system is integrated with a CT scanner.
 This combination enables the simultaneous evaluation of both anatomy and physiology of the body, helping to more accurately identify cancer, heart disease and brain disorders than previous generations of PET-only scanners.

 To schedule your San Diego-area PET/CT, call Imaging Healthcare Specialists at (858) 658-6500.

 - FDG PET/CT: Skull-thigh examination is most widely used for staging and restaging most tumors; whole-body examination is most widely used for melanoma/sarcoma and infection.